 Apart of taking care for the primal needs of our babies, we must teach them skills that will allow them to swim alone and to swim safe in this ocean.

-Here is some advice on how to make that happen:
+Here is some advice on how to help your kid be an independent child.

 - Do not feel obliged to entertain them.
 Their fun shall be their destination and they should get there on their own.
 At times you will participate but only to be a part of it, not to arrange it all for them.
 Many parents feel the need to keep their kids entertained.
 This is not a favor for them.
 When you are the one that always invents games and things to do for them, you are not allowing their creativity to bloom.
 They should be bored at times.
 When I was a child, during the summer vacation, the most fun adventures happened when we were bored!
 And you know why?
 Because that’s when the best ideas flourish.
 If you really need to help them find something new and interesting to do, you can give them random things you have at the moment in your home, and give them a task to accomplish – for example: tell them that you want to see if they can make something that can move out of all the things you gave them.
 This way they will engage with both mind and hand activities.